-The CMA exam is fully computerized and is available at hundreds of Prometric centers around the world.
+The CMA exam is fully computerized.
+Candidates have the option of taking the exam at hundreds of Prometric centers around the world or online via remote proctoring.
 Candidates can take the exam 6 months out of the 12 each year.
 It’s important that you schedule your exam dates for one of the testing windows available that suits your needs.
 Since most people schedule themselves for the exam well in advance, it provides enough time to learn about the exam format and other important information before testing.

 |Jan-Feb||January 1 to February 28|

 There are two parts to the CMA exam, and you do not have to take them in any specific order.
 This means you can choose to register for part 2 first, if you want.
 You will not be able to apply for your CMA certification until you have taken and passed both parts and met the other criteria set forth by the IMA.

 Each part of the CMA exam has 100 multiple-choice questions (MCQs) and 2 essay scenarios with multiple questions in each scenario.
 You have to answer at least 50% of your MCQs to open up the essay question portion of the exam.
 The MCQs are worth 75% of the weight of your total score on the CMA exam.

 Exam content, pass rate trends and difficulty of: